yoninachmany/empathy_dictionary/README.md

 This repository contains the datasets, experimental code and results presented in our ACL 2019.

-## Dataset
+## Empathic Reactions Dataset
 Our dataset comprises 1860 short texts together with ratings for two kinds of empathic states, empathic concern and personal distress.
 It is, to our knowledge, the first publicly available gold standard for NLP-based empathy prediction.
 The `csv`-formatted data can be found [here](data/responses/data/messages.csv).
-For details regarding our annotation methodology please refer to the paper.
+For details regarding our annotation methodology please refer to the [paper](https://arxiv.org/pdf/1808.10399.pdf).

-## License
-Our dataset is available under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 ## Re-Running the Experiments
 We ran our code under Ubuntu 16.04.4.
 Our `conda` environment is specified in `environment.yaml`.
 To re-run our experiments, you have to add the root directory of the repository to you python path and setup an environment variable `VECTORS`.
 Details can be found in the script `activate_project_environment` and `constants.py`.
 Before running the script, make sure that you have a properely named `conda` environment set-up on your machine (default name is `emnlp18empathy`).